Demi Lovato Shows Major Cleavage In Latest Instagram Post

 Despite the news of her recent relapse, Demi Lovato has still been flaunting it all for the cameras.

-On her Instagram account, Demi is known for showing off her infamous curves and posing a ton of sexy photos for her 68 million plus followers.
+On her Instagram account, Demi is known for showing off her infamous curves and posting a ton of sexy photos for her 68 million plus followers.
 Yesterday was no exception.
 In her most recent post, Lovato takes a selfie in the mirror of what appears to be her dressing room.
 As she holds up her phone, fans can catch a glimpse of a few of the tattoos on her arm.

 The singer looks absolutely flawless with fierce eyebrows, long eyelashes, and smokey eyeshadow.
 She wears her long, dark locks straight and down and seems as though she may also be wearing some extensions.
 To go along with her dark hair and eye makeup, the singer dons a sexy black number that leaves little to the imagination, exposing both her legs as well as her ample cleavage.